OncologyHNJ/PULPO-Preliminary/README.md

 <br><br><br>

-# PULPO (Pipeline of understanding large-scale patterns of oncogenomic signatures)
+# PULPO: Pipeline of understanding large-scale patterns of oncogenomic signatures
+###### Implemented by Marta Portasany-Rodríguez

 PULPO is a Snakemake-based pipeline for analyzing structural variants (SVs) and copy number variations (CNVs) in Optical Genome Mapping (OGM) data.